 New Covenant is committed to providing education and resources for parents and the broader community.
 We sponsor the Community Lecture Series, which is a bi-annual lecture on contemporary issues understood from a liberal arts perspective.
 The series offers something for young adult students and is advertised widely to the Lynchburg community.
 Click here to see our next guest in the series.

 The Encomium is the official yearbook at New Covenant.
 It is published by students under the supervision of the Yearbook and Newsletter Publisher.
-High school credit is offered for the yearbook production course which includes instruction in graphic design and programs such as Adobe Illustrator.
+High school credit is offered for the yearbook production course which includes instruction in graphic design and programs such as Canva and the yearbook page layout software.